|

 Solomon Islands Fact Sheet |

 The name boxer originates from the fact that boxer dogs look like they are actually boxing when they play using their front paws.
 The boxer was originally bred from the English Bulldog and the now extinct Bullenbeisser.
-Boxers were first introduced at a dog show in Munich, Germany in 1895.
+Boxer dogs are the sixth most popular breed in the United States.
+Approximately 1 in 5 boxers are born white, and almost 20% of white boxers are deaf.

 Related pages: